 Here is a quick check list to reference:

-1. Mic positioning – tone is affected so search for the best sound for you
+1. Mic position – tone is affected, so search for the best sound for you

 2. Pop filter – 3 to 6 inches away from microphone

 3. Input – loud enough to hear all the words without distortion

 4. Output – pre-fader meters should read around -10 to -14 db. (-12 db is good)

 5. Performance position – about 3 to 6 inches from the pop filter, staying within the circle to avoid exaggerated dynamics

 6. Always record dry – effects can’t be changed once recorded and leave the EQing to the mixer.
 Unless its you!

 The purpose of this post was to share a little insight on recording your own vocals and getting them to stand out on a song, podcast or live performance.
 With the above techniques, you can record professional quality vocals.